WWII marine’s body returns home to Tennessee after mix-up over 70 years ago

 After the war, Marines attempted to recover those buried but a mix-up sent Walker’s remains 6700 miles to the wrong family in Hawaii.

-“The retrieving of those bodies in 1946, they found his dog tags, but they associated them with someone else’s body,” Martin told Nexstar’s WKRN in May.
+“The retrieving of those bodies in 1946, they found his dog tags, but they associated them with someone else’s body,” Martin told NewsNation’s WKRN in May.

 The remains of the person mistakenly buried next to Walker’s family members in Lebanon will be exhumed and identified after Walker’s burial, according to the Tennessean.